Kenyon's 2019-20 Discrimination and Discriminatory Harassment Policy is included below in full.

-Kenyon College prohibits discrimination and discriminatory harassment based on age, race, ethnicity, color, national origin, ancestry, religion, medical condition, genetic information, veteran status, and marital status and any other characteristic protected by state, local, or federal law (collectively, “Protected Characteristics”).
+Kenyon College prohibits discrimination and discriminatory harassment based on age, race,, color, national origin, ancestry, religion, medical condition, genetic information, veteran status, and marital status and any other characteristic protected by institutional policy, or state, local, or federal law (collectively, “Protected Characteristics”).

 While the College prohibits discrimination on the basis of sex, gender, gender identity, gender expression, sexual orientation, and disability, these are not included in the definition of “Protected Characteristics” under this Policy.
 Instead, discrimination or discriminatory harassment on the basis of sex, gender, gender identity, gender expression, or sexual orientation is covered in the Sexual Misconduct and Harassment Policy: Title IX, VAWA, Title VII.
 Discrimination or discriminatory harassment on the basis of disability is covered in the Grievance Procedures for the Americans with Disabilities Act and the Rehabilitation Act of 1973 (Student Grievance Procedure and Employee and Visitor Grievance Procedure).